katie-bw/resources/README.md

 * Learn Git - https://learngitbranching.js.org/ Interactive way to learn how Git works
 * Distill - https://staging.distill.pub Although it isn't updated anymore there are a lot of nice articles explaining ML and AI concepts
 * Reducing Loss - https://developers.google.com/machine-learning/crash-course/reducing-loss/playground-exercise A playground from Google demonstrating how hyperparameters impact the performance of neural networks
+* The Little Book of Deep Learning - https://fleuret.org/francois/lbdl.html - Free e-book on deep learning designed for people with a STEM background, designed to fit on a phone screen